AmyPhung/robo_dodgeball/system_architecture.md

 ## System Architecture
 ### Ball Spawner
-This code lives in the script `ball_spawner.py` [can also talk about ROS launch files/params and such here]
+This code lives in the script `ball_spawner.py` and is controlled via [ros parameters](http://wiki.ros.org/roscpp_tutorials/Tutorials/Parameters) to ensure that the environement is consistent across all parts of the system (think spawning the same number of balls as recording and generating model inputs for)

 If this entire system has a heart -- the ball spawner is it.
 The ball spawner is in charge of all things related to **managing** balls in the system.
 This boils down to several things:
 - Spawning new balls in the appropriate spots
 - Deleting balls that are no longer a “threat”

 For our purposes, we are interested in balls spawning in several different scenarios.
 The reason for  building a robust ball spawner is so the difficulty of our problem can easily be scaled.
-For example we were interested in making a system that dodged single balls at a time as well as a system that dodged multiple.
+For example: we were interested in making a system that dodged single balls at a time as well as a system that dodged multiple.

-To implement this we use a singular ROS node that uses Gazebo Services (http://gazebosim.org/tutorials/?tut=ros_comm#Services:Createanddestroymodelsinsimulation) Gazebo services allows for easy creation and deletion of gazebo models (aka dodgeballs).
+To implement this we use a singular ROS node that uses [Gazebo Services] (http://gazebosim.org/tutorials/?tut=ros_comm#Services:Createanddestroymodelsinsimulation) Gazebo services allows for easy creation and deletion of gazebo models (aka dodgeballs).